 Washington Trails Association Programs

 Trails provide us with a link to the natural world, whether they’re in our backyard or in the wilderness.
 Yet without regular maintenance and repair, there’s no guarantee that our trails will be there for future generations to explore.

 Following a simple formula of "be safe, have fun, and get good work done," WTA has built one of the nation's most successful volunteer trail maintenance programs.
-Since 1993, WTA trail maintenance volunteers have contributed over one million hours and $20 million in donated labor to Washington's parks and forests.
-Volunteers contribute more than 100,000 hours annually to keep trails open to the public and safe for the environment.
+Since 1993, WTA trail maintenance volunteers have contributed over one million hours and $20 million in donated labor to parks and forests in Washington.
+Volunteers contribute more than 120,000 hours annually to keep trails open to the public and safe for the environment.
 25% of WTA’s volunteers are youth and teens.

 WTA speaks up for hikers to ensure that our wild places - and the trails that take us there - will be protected for future generations.
 Through collaborative partnerships, lobbying, and grassroots advocacy, WTA focuses on state and federal issues like trail funding, hiker safety, and wilderness protection.
 When the state legislature is looking for a way to keep our state recreation lands open in the face of a budget crisis, WTA is there.

 WTA's programs are based on the proven idea that getting people outside and exploring trails can inspire them to become environmental stewards.
-As the state's leading hiking resource, WTA serves 2.6 million people annually through a website (wta.org), the bi-monthly Washington Trails magazine, and community events across the state.
+As the state's leading hiking resource, WTA serves 3.3 million people annually through a website (wta.org), our bi-monthly Washington Trails magazine, and community events across the state.

 Recent Successes and Current Challenges

 There is a growing need for volunteer stewardship of our public lands.
 Contributions to WTA support our proven ability to leverage public and private resources with volunteer service – and provide one of the most cost-effective ways to protect and maintain trails, today and for future generations.